InoraLabs/EnhancedWebSearch/README.md

-Here’s a well-structured README file template for your project:

----

 # **Research Simplified: AI-Powered System for Researchers**

 Welcome to the repository for our AI-powered research assistance platform!
 This system is designed to revolutionize the way researchers explore, summarize, and interact with academic literature.
 By leveraging state-of-the-art technologies in natural language processing and information retrieval, we provide a user-friendly platform tailored specifically for the academic and research community.